 When you think of the Philippines, you would be forgiven for imagining a tropical paradise, white sand beaches and almost endless perfect islands to hang up a hammock and sip mango juice on, but the Philippines is far more than just that.
 A recent short stay in the province of Albay and the city of Legazpi showed me that the country has a lot to offer adventure seekers and adrenaline junkies too, and makes raising your pulse more fun than you can imagine!

 I’m no stranger to adventure travel.
-After trekking up more than my fair share of volcanoes, crashing my way through tropical jungles, camping in deserts, hiking and climbing in the Alps and a whole host of other exploits I think I’ve probably earned a few belated boy scout badges or two, so when I got the chance to visit a part of the Philippines that claims to put the fun into adventure and experience a whole host of adventure activities on offer there, I couldn’t resist!
+After trekking up more than my fair share of volcanoes, crashing my way through tropical jungles, camping in deserts, hiking and climbing in the Alps and getting altiutude sickness in the Himalayas, and a whole host of other exploits during my twenty plus years of hopping the globe, I think I’ve probably earned a few belated boy scout badges or two and I think it is safe to say I love adventure travel.
+So when I got the chance to visit a part of the Philippines that claims to put the fun back into adventure and experience a whole host of adventure activities on offer there, I couldn’t resist!

 With activities ranging from kayaking, trekking, ATV riding and volcano hiking to name just a few, Albay is not just the fastest growing tourist destination in the country, it is also growing into the adventure capital of the Philippines.
 A huge range of active exploits and daredevil activities are springing up around the near perfect cone of Mount Mayon, an active volcano along the infamous ring of fire that is so perfectly formed into a cone shape that Japan is partnering it with Mt.
 Fuji and itself the focus of much of the regions adventurous exploits.

 Mount Mayon may be the signature attraction in Albay, but the mountainous terrain has been formed into a nature lovers playground for adventurers and travellers alike.
-The twin peaks of Mount Malinao and Masaraga challenge climbers and mountaineers to scale them, the unique landscape is filled with lush forests, ecological parks and lush, enchanting waterfalls filled with folklore and just waiting for you to come and play.
+The twin peaks of Mount Malinao and Masaraga challenge climbers and mountaineers to scale them, the unique landscape is filled with lush forests, ecological parks and lush, enchanting waterfalls filled with folklore and just waiting for you to come and play, and I got to experience it all!

-If hiking through a rainforest up a seven tiered waterfall to do a spot of bathing in a tropical lagoon sounds like your thing, then you’d be a fool to miss out on a trek up the Busay Falls, just a short distance from Legazpi.
+If hiking through a rainforest up a seven tiered waterfall to do a spot of bathing in a tropical lagoon sounds like your thing, and frankly if it isn’t then there is something wrong with you, then you’d be a fool to miss out on a trek up the Busay Falls, just a short distance from Legazpi.

 Anyone who loves jungle trekking or wants to feel the burn of a good hike without too much strain will love the rough trail that leads to the top of this true area of natural beauty.